noobidubi/notes/IT/Projects/Apple pwnbox(on mac mini 2009).md

 after all of this trouble using the parrot OS image I just decided to use Debian and the Parrot Conversion Script

 # Installing Debian on mac
-Installing Debian was a Lot simpler than installing Parrot it was basically just using Belena etcher to create a bootable USB stick(using the Debian amd64 netinst image) plugging that into the mac mini and then booting from it
+Installing Debian was a Lot simpler than installing Parrot it was basically just using Belena etcher to create a bootable USB stick(using the `Debian amd64 netinst` image) plugging that into the mac mini and then booting from it

 ## Driver Issues
-the Debian netinstaller images don't provide the `linux-firmware-nonfree` packages which are required to use the mac's onboard wifi chip in specific it was missing the b43 kernel module for that chip luckily these are already in the debian repository so all I had to do was
+the Debian netinstaller images don't provide the `linux-firmware-nonfree` packages which are required to use the mac's onboard WiFi chip in specific it was missing the b43 kernel module for that chip luckily these are already in the Debian repository so all I had to do was
 ```bash
 sudo apt update
 sudo apt install firmware-linux-nonfree firmware-b43-installer